g0rbe/CEH/14_Hacking_Web_Applications.md

-**Web Applications** are that applications that is running on a remote application server and avaliable for clients over the internet.
+**Web Applications** are that applications that is running on a remote application server and available for clients over the internet.

-**Server Administrators** are resposible for the web server's safety, speed, functioning and performance.
+**Server Administrators** are responsible for the web server's safety, speed, functioning and performance.

 **Application Administrators** are responsible for the management and configuration required for the web application.